stories, poems, essays

 If this all started because of air sickness bags, why aren’t you using those?

-Because it is so much easier to find brown paper lunch bags. :-)
+Because it is so much easier to find brown paper lunch bags.
+For our open submissions cycle starting March 2015, you'll be able to submit original stories, poems and essays written on air sickness bags.

 Did other passengers think you were weird for writing on air sickness bags?